 Our friends Bill and Alice had alerted us that there were Roman Ruins in Lyon (who knew?!) maybe a five minute walk from the basilica (they didn’t realize it and had to climb up those steps on two different days in almost 100 degree heat).
 We popped into the Musee Gallo Romain, first, to understand the history before heading outside to explore the archeological ruins first hand.

 There are two theaters found here (Theatres Romain de Fouviere), both in pretty remarkable shape (though our audioguide and various pieces of literature mentioned many of the stones were gone/had been looted).
 The first is a theatre (above) that could hold 10,000 spectators (one of the oldest & largest in Gaul) while the second (the Odeon, below) was a smaller theater reserved for music.

 It’s said there is also a Hippodrome somewhere in Lyon, but it has not been discovered yet.
 How neat is that?
 Your house or office or grocery store could be built on top of an old coliseum and you don’t even know it.

 We took a different route back down the hill, which was mostly shaded and more of a constant grade than including steps/switch backs (this might be the easier route if steps scare you).
-It’s here I was also to also snap a photo of the Cathedral de Saint Jean-Baptiste, another gorgeous church in Lyon.
+It’s here I was able to snap a photo of the Cathedral de Saint Jean-Baptiste, another gorgeous church in Lyon.